Thiago-Simoes/NebulaORM.jl/docs/src/manual/relationship.md

 ## Conclusion

-With **NebulaORM.jl**, you can easily define models with relationships and perform enriched queries using the `"include"` parameter.
+With **OrionORM.jl**, you can easily define models with relationships and perform enriched queries using the `"include"` parameter.
 This modular approach allows you to build complex queries without manually writing SQL, returning structured results as `Dicts` that simplify data consumption in your application.

 Feel free to contribute suggestions or ask questions if you need further details!